Best TPD Claim Lawyers: 100% No-Win, No-Fee

 A Total and Permanent Disablement (TPD) benefit is typically an insurance lump-sum payment determined by the date you stopped working due to your illness or injury.
 If you have TPD through a superannuation provider, it usually includes your account balance.

 Depending on your circumstances, you may need to pay tax on your TPD benefit.
 TPD payouts can also impact Centrelink payments.
-You can choose to minimise tax by leaving some or all of your payout in your Super fund.
+You can minimise tax by leaving some or all of your payout in your super fund.

 More about tax on TPD payouts >